Mr Jonathan Erskine

 Jonathan's background is in Philosphy and Art History, but he worked for a number of years as a technical writer and journalist, and later as an IT manager.
 Following studies in Natural Sciences with the Open University, Jonathan joined the School for Medicine and Health in the Centre for Clinical Management Development, before joining the Centre for Public Policy and Health as Research Associate in 2008.
-His research interests are in the areas of health service reform, the boundaries between primary and secondary care, and the relationship between the design of health service systems and the built healthcare environment.
+His research interests are in the areas of health service reform, the boundaries between primary and secondary care, large-scale change in healthcare systems and the relationship between the design of health service systems and the built healthcare environment.

 BA (Hons) Cantab, 1979-83, Philosophy and Art History.